Purpose: The Museums Count survey will provide information about collections, programs, services, visitations, and financial information of museums.

-Coverage: The data are collected from a subset of over 35,000 known museums including aquariums, arboretums, botanical gardens, art museums, children’s museums, general museums, historic houses and sites, history museums, nature centers, natural history and anthropology museums, planetariums, science and technology centers, specialized museums, and zoological parksin the 50 states, the District of Columbia, and outlying territories.
+Coverage: The data will be collected from a subset of over 35,000 known museums including aquariums, arboretums, botanical gardens, art museums, children’s museums, general museums, historic houses and sites, history museums, nature centers, natural history and anthropology museums, planetariums, science and technology centers, specialized museums, and zoological parks in the 50 states, the District of Columbia, and outlying territories.

-Methods: The data are collected over the Internet via a Web based reporting system.
+Methods: The data will be collected over the Internet via a Web based reporting system.

-Use: These data collected are useful to the museum sector, policymakers at the federal, state, and local levels, the American Alliance of Museums and its members or customers, museum and public policy researchers, the public, journalists, and others.
+Use: These collected data will be designed to be used by the useful to the museum sector, policymakers at the federal, state, and local levels, the American Alliance of Museums and its members or customers, museum and public policy researchers, the public, journalists, and others.

 If you have questions about this data collection, please email Research@imls.gov.